AUMER01/WRO-Self-Driving-Cars-Challenge/README.md

 ## 🔩 Hardware and Components
 Component	Description	Purpose
-Xmotion Controller	Integrated motor control + logic board	Core control and communication unit DC Motors	Dual drive motors	Provide motion and steering control Servo Motor	Steering actuator	Front wheel steering Ultrasonic Sensors (HC-SR04)	3 units (front, left, right)	Distance measurement and wall alignment PixyCam	Vision sensor	Detects traffic signs and parking cues 7.4V Li-Po Battery	Power supply	Provides energy to the system 3D Printed Chassis and Mounts	Custom design	Mechanical support and sensor positioning
+Xmotion Controlle:r	Integrated motor control + logic board	Core control and communication unit DC Motors:	Provide motion and steering control
+Servo Motor:	Steering actuator	Front wheel steering Ultrasonic Sensors (HC-SR04)	3 units (front, left, right):	Distance measurement and wall alignment PixyCam	Virsion 2.1:	Detects traffic signs and parking cues 7.4V Li-Po Battery:	Power supply	Provides energy to the system 3D Printed Chassis and Mounts:	Custom design	Mechanical support and sensor positioning

 ## 💻 Software Description

-The software is written in Python and runs on the Xmotion platform.
+The Xmotion board is programmed using the Arduino IDE, with code written in C/C++.
-The architecture is divided into independent modules for sensing, control, navigation, and vision.
+The code architecture is divided into independent modules for sensing, control, navigation, and vision.
-Key algorithms include:

-PID-based motor speed control

-Obstacle avoidance logic using ultrasonic data

-Vision-based color detection for lane side selection

-Parallel parking maneuver using combined vision and distance feedback

 ## 🚗 Mobility, Power, and Sensing System

-The robot’s mobility relies on two DC motors controlled through the Xmotion board, providing smooth and precise motion.
+The robot’s mobility relies on one DC motors controlled through the Xmotion board, providing smooth and precise motion(Forward or Backward).
 A 7.4V Li-Po battery powers all components efficiently.
 Three ultrasonic sensors maintain the robot’s centered position by comparing left and right distances, ensuring lane balance and wall avoidance.